- Learn to guide the core mindfulness practices found in the secular mindfulness training, Finding Peace in a Frantic

 - CEU’s are available upon request

 - This is course is a significant investment of time.
 In addition to weekly classes, participants will need to prepare for each week’s instructor training class by:

 - engaging in daily mindfulness practices from Finding Peace in a Frantic World (FPFW)

-- Participants are encouraged to attend a weekend or longer silent mindfulness retreat every year to support the building of a strong foundation of practice to support teaching.
+- Participants are encouraged to attend mindfulness retreats every year to support the building of a strong foundation of practice to support teaching.
 Retreat options can be found at these locations: Insight Chicago, IMS, and Spirit Rock.